ProgrammerAL/Presentations-2025/confoo-2025/azure-iac/presentation.md

   - Create more environments with ease
   - Updated with a PR
   - YAML, JSON, Custom DSL, or Your Choice of Language

 ---

-# How is IaC run?

-- CI/CD pipeline
-- Manually from someone's machine

----